soerenkoehler/soerenkoehler.github.io/_posts/blog/2019-03-28-shadowhammer.md

 ---
 layout: post
-title: That's why...
-(Operation ShadowHammer)
+title: "That's why...
+(Operation ShadowHammer)"
 tags: [english, blog, security]
 ---
 For some days the tech media are full of reports regarding "Operation